RESET Youth Team Counsellors

 Lisa holds a Master of Arts degree in Counselling Psychology and is a Registered Clinical Counsellor.
-Lisa is an EMDR therapist, a Certified Clinical Trauma Professional (CCTP) and is also certified in MBSR-T (Mindfulness Based Stress Reduction for Teens).
+Lisa is an EMDR therapist, a Certified Clinical Trauma Professional (CCTP) and is also certified in MBSR-T (Mindfulness-Based Stress Reduction for Teens).
 Lisa specializes in adolescents, providing counselling to teens, young adults, and their families.
 Lisa describes her therapeutic style as eclectic, adjusting the techniques to the needs of each client and to each session.
 Lisa also provides psycho-educational workshops to the Richmond School District on Adolescent Mental Health.
 Through years of experience working in multifaceted settings, Lisa has gained the knowledge and skills necessary to reach difficult youth.
 Lisa understands that the greatest indicator of success lies in creating safe and trusting relationships with clients.
-Lisa is affiliated with BCACC, EMDR Canada, and IATP.

 Mohamed holds a Bachelor of Arts degree in Criminology from Simon Fraser University.
 He has worked extensively with youth with challenges ranging from special needs and mental health to family preservation.
-His practice is centered around solution focused approaches on family dynamics, Systems and reciprocity.
-He also understands the impact positive mentorship can have on achieving goals, and everlasting feeling of success that comes with it.
+His practice is centered around solution-focused approaches on family dynamics, Systems, and reciprocity.
+He also understands the impact positive mentorship can have on achieving goals, and an everlasting feeling of success that comes with it.
 Additionally, he is able to implement, whether in youth groups or 1 to 1, effective strategies to achieve those goals.
-Mohamed’s leisurely activities include meditation, playing sports with his younger siblings and spending time with friends and family.
+Mohamed’s leisure activities include meditation, playing sports with his younger siblings, and spending time with friends and family.

 “Progression over Perfection.”